 The Abramson Cancer Center of the University of Pennsylvania

 The term “brain cancer“ is commonly used, but can be a confusing term, as it makes all brain cancers sound like one type of cancer.
 Brain cancer as a term actually encompasses a variety of cancers.
-There are tumors which arise from the brain itself, known as primary brain cancers, and of which there are several.
+There are tumors which arise from the brain itself, known as primary brain cancers, and of which there are several subtypes.
 There are also brain metastases, which represent the spread of other cancers, such as lung or breast, to the brain.
-Please refer to the Overview of Brain Metastases for more information on that type of brain cancer.
+Please refer to the Overview of Brain Metastases for more information on these brain cancers.
 Brain tumors that commonly occur in children are also discussed separately.

 The brain is the organ in a person's skull that controls the functions of all of the other organs.
 Together, the brain and spine make up the central nervous system.
 The brain is responsible for the experience of the five senses (taste, touch, sight, hearing and smell).
 The brain is also the seat of thought, language, personality, creativity and memory.
 The brain controls movement, sensation, balance, and coordination.
 In order to do its job, the brain requires an enormous amount of the oxygen and nutrient energy that a person takes in regularly.

-The brain is comprised of nerve cells (called neurons) which carry signals, and the cells which support these nerve cells (called glial cells).
+The brain is comprised of nerve cells (called neurons), which carry signals, and the cells that support these nerve cells (called glial cells).
 There are a number of different types of glial cells, all with different names and functions.
 The glial cells outnumber the neurons in the brain by a ratio of 10:1.

 Brain tumors are not really thought of as a single disease, but rather as a collection of several diseases that are characterized by cell type, clinical behavior, and type of therapy.
 One of the special characteristics of brain tumors is that sometimes benign tumors can be as challenging to treat as a malignant tumor, depending on their size and location within the brain.
 This is because the brain is locked into place by the skull and can't move out of the way if a tumor is growing near it.
 Even a benign tumor can cause pressure on the brain, and this pressure can be both symptomatic and life-threatening.

 Brain tumors generally comprise about 2% of all newly diagnosed adult cancers.
-There are approximately 98,000 new cases of primary brain tumors, both benign (about 60%) and malignant (about 40%), diagnosed ever year in the United States.
+There are approximately Nearly 70,000 new cases of primary brain tumors, both benign (approximately 60%) and malignant (approximately 40%), diagnosed ever year in the United States.
 The peak age at which people are diagnosed with brain tumors varies with the tumor type, however when taking all types into account the average age is about 50 years of age.

 Exposure to radiation, both therapeutic (treatment for a disease) and from atomic bomb exposure, has been linked to the development of certain types of primary brain tumors, including meningiomas, gliomas, and sarcomas, particularly if the exposure took place in childhood.
 Higher radiation doses are generally felt to increase the risk of eventually developing a brain tumor, and radiation-induced brain tumors can take anywhere from 10-30 years to form.